EduardoHerreros/Master-Thesis/README.md

 # Master-Thesis
-Master thesis with the R codes and the pdf project
+Master thesis with the R code
+Seven machine learning models were developed to predict the occurrence of mental illnesses regarding the gut microbiome.